MDAnalysis/pypi-deployment/README.md

 The following options can be passed:

-1. `token` (required): The relevant PyPi or TestPyPi upload token for the package.
-2. `test_submission`: Bool, if true the package will be uploaded to TestPyPi instead of PyPi (default: false)
+1. `test_submission`: Bool, if true the package will be uploaded to TestPyPi instead of PyPi (default: false)
-3. `wheels`: Bool, if true wheels will be created and uploaded (default: true)
+2. `wheels`: Bool, if true wheels will be created and uploaded (default: true)
-4. `tests`: Bool, if true there will be an attempt to pull down the newly uploaded package and run tests.
+3. `tests`: Bool, if true there will be an attempt to pull down the newly uploaded package and run tests.
 Please note this assumes testing via `pytest --pyargs inputs.package_name` (default: true)
-5. `package_name`: Name of package on PyPi, only needed if testing package post-upload.
+4. `package_name`: Name of package on PyPi, only needed if testing package post-upload.
 Used for pip installing (default: 'MDAnalysis')
-6. `module_name`: Name of package directory, only needed if testing package post-upload.
+5. `module_name`: Name of package directory, only needed if testing package post-upload.
 Used for pytest pyargs.
 If unset will use `package_name` (default: null)

 ### Example